tkbtkysms/solca/README.md

 # solca
 This program is a space-optimal version of grammar compression called FOLCA [1].
-The detail will be showed in A Space-Optimal Grammar Compression [2].
+The detail is showed in A Space-Optimal Grammar Compression [2].
 This program uses [RSDic](https://code.google.com/archive/p/rsdic/) as a part of the data structure.

 # download and compile